Regulation

 What Are the Penalties for Non-Compliance With CSRD?

-Each EU member state enforces CSRD independently, but penalties typically include:
+Penalties vary by EU member state but typically include:

-• Financial Fines: Could vary in scale depending on the nature and duration of non-compliance.
+• Financial Fines: Scaled to the severity and duration of non-compliance

-• Legal Actions: Regulatory scrutiny may lead to additional enforcement measures.
+• Legal Actions: Regulatory scrutiny and enforcement measures

 How Should Companies Prepare for CSRD Compliance?